TylerBignell/LaTeX-AssignmentTemplate/README.md

-# York University Assignment Template
+# LaTeX Assignment Template

-A LaTeX assignment template for York University STEM students.
+A LaTeX assignment template originally created for York University STEM students but is usable by anyone looking for an assignment template.
 All configuration is done through a single metadata block at the top of `main.tex` — no need to edit any other file for standard use.

 ---